 [US: 2/8/2021]

-Instructors for courses with undergraduate and graduate students must either insert the full language of the Senate Rules on academic offenses (SR 6.3.1, “Plagiarism,” and SR 6.3.2, “Cheating,” and SR 6.3.3, “Falsification or Misuse of Academic Records”) in a syllabus or include the URL/hyperlink to thee with this language. (https://www.uky.edu/universitysenate/rules-regarding-academic-offenses-undergraduate-and-graduate-students)
+Instructors for courses with undergraduate and graduate students must either insert the full language of the Senate Rules on academic offenses (SR 6.3.1, “Plagiarism,” and SR 6.3.2, “Cheating,” and SR 6.3.3, “Falsification or Misuse of Academic Records”) in a syllabus or include the URL/hyperlink to the web page with this language.

 Instructors for professional courses and programs must describe applicable academic offense policies within their syllabi or include a URL/hyperlink to a web page with that information.